 This report analyzes datastore performance and detects whether your datastores can sustain the current workload.

-- Assessment Results table shows the number of hosts connected to each datastore included in the report scope, the number of VMs that store data on the datastores, the number of virtual disks, and the average latency/IOPS values for each datastore.
-The report also provides recommendations on actions to be taken to meet the defined parameters.
+- The Assessment Results table shows the number of hosts connected to each datastore included in the report scope, the number of VMs that store data on the datastores, the number of virtual disks, and the average latency/IOPS values for each datastore.
+The report also provides recommendations on how to meet the defined parameters.